 We have programmed access to the world class research facilities at the Central Laser Facility at the Harwell Research Complex.
 We are also members of the Dynamic Structural Science Consortium (see academic links) at the same location.

-The BBSRC are the main funders of our post-doctoral and post-graduate research programmes.
+The BBSRC is one of the main funders of our post-doctoral and post-graduate research programmes.
 It also leads on funding the SYNBIOCHEM Centre (with contributions from EPSRC)

-We are partners on this EU FP7 project to develop photobiological systems for the production of volatile hydrocarbon fuels.
+We are partners with C3 BIOTECH in the EU funded eForFuels programmes to develop photobiological systems for the production of volatile hydrocarbon fuels.

-We collaborate with Samar on a number of different redox enzymes.
+We collaborate with Samar Hasnain on a number of different redox enzymes involved in denitrification.

-We collaborate with Mike on understanding the mechanism of gas binding to haem proteins.
+We collaborate with Mike on understanding the mechanisms of gas binding to haem proteins.

 We collaborate with Martin on using time-resolved SAXS and WAXS to study protein dynamics, and XFEL methods to access fast timescale protein dynamics.
 This is funded as a major Centre-to-Centre grant from EPSRC.

-We collaborate with Flav on our research on the inhibition of kynurenine monooxygenase (KMO) as a therapeutic target for the treatment of neurodegenative disorders, such as Huntington's disease and Alzheimer's.
+We collaborate with Flav on the inhibition of kynurenine monooxygenase (KMO) as a therapeutic target for the treatment of neurodegenative disorders, such as Huntington's disease, Parkinsons and Alzheimer's diseases.